jl7033/final_project/project_proposal.md

 - Distribution of Salary and OPS+/ERA+ by Team / League
 - Scatterplot of OPS+ (an all-encompassing hitting metric) or ERA+ (an all-encompassing pitching metric) vs. salary

+## Coding challenges:

+- Merging the two datasets

+- Checking data quality (players with few at bats, those listed for multiple teams)

 # Planned timeline